How to Plant a Raspberry Patch at Home

 Soil

-Raspberries can be pretty scrappy and can make it in most well-drained soils.
-However, for best results plant them in healthy soil with lots of good compost.
-Add new organic matter or compost to your patch each year to keep it healthy.
+However, for best results, plant them in healthy, fertile soil with lots of good compost.
+It’s a good idea to add new organic matter or compost to your patch each year to keep it healthy.

 Will I get raspberries the first year I plant them?